 Most Floridians are far too familiar with the term humidity.
 Humidity is what causes your mirror to build moisture when showering.
-Humidity can be the cause of mold building up in certain areas of your home.
+It can also be the cause of mold building up in certain areas of your home.
 Humidity is also what causes us to feel like we are walking around in a sauna.
 However, did you know that humidity inside your home is what causes it to feel warmer, but has nothing to do with temperature?
-High levels of humidity in your home can have an effect on your body and comfort levels, your home, and your energy costs.
+High levels of home humidity can have an effect on your body and comfort levels, your home, and your energy costs.

 More About Humidity